LafargeHolcim to spend $112 mln to cut CO2 emissions in India

 ZURICH, Dec 3 (Reuters) - LafargeHolcim LHN.S is allocating 100 million Swiss francs ($111.89 million) to reduce its CO2 emissions in India, the world's largest cement-maker said on Thursday.

-The Swiss company will spend the money on waste heat recovery systems at six plants in India, with the intention of reducing its carbon emissions by 500,000 tonnes a year.
+The Swiss company will spend the money on waste heat recovery systems at six plants in India, as it looks to reduce its carbon emissions by 500,000 tons a year.

+The project, which will be completed over the next two years, aims to use thermal heat to produce decarbonised energy.

+LafargeHolcim has committed to reduce its Scope 2 carbon emissions by 65% compared with 2018 levels.
+Scope 2 applies to emissions generated indirectly by a company as a result of electricity it buys.

 ($1=0.8937 Swiss francs)